bagl/clojure.dumb-routing/README.md

 Route is a vector of `[uri-regexp to-be-handler]`.
-When uri-regexp matches any groups, it calls the `to-be-handler` with the matched values and expect it to retun the Ring handler itself.
+When uri-regexp matches any groups, it calls the `to-be-handler` with the matched values and expect it to return the Ring handler itself.
 If no groups are matched, it returns `to-be-handler`.

 Thus, if you need to pass parameters from uri to your handler, `to-be-handler`